 Step 11.
 CMG connection point receive CCM Token request from CMG

-CMG receive the CCM token request and redirect the request to CMG connection point.
-You can verify these events from CMGService log (CMG server).
+CMG receives the CCM token request and redirects the request to the CMG connection point.
+You can verify these events from the CMGService log (CMG server).

 Step 12.
-CMG connection point redirect CCM Token validation request to Management Point
+CMG connection point redirects CCM Token validation request to Management Point

-Management point validate AAD token in ConfigMgr site database first and then issues CCM token.
+Management point validates AAD token in ConfigMgr site database first and then issues CCM token.

 Step 13.
-ConfigMgr client receive CCM token and cache locally
+ConfigMgr clients receive CCM tokens and cache locally

 Win 10 will receive the CCM token and will cache.
-ConfigMgr client use this token to communicate with ConfigMgr server and download policies, apps, etc. This token is valid only for 8 hr.
+ConfigMgr clients use this token to communicate with the ConfigMgr server and download policies, apps, etc. This token is valid only for 8 hr.
 ConfigMgr client will renew the CCM token.